-To make sure that the list elements use the available width, add a link from the rectangle's width property to the instantiator's width property.
+To make sure that the list elements use the available width, add a link from the width property of the Rectangle to the width property of the Instantiator.

-Step 3 Enter 50 in the height text box.
+Enter 50 in the height text box.

 To define a unique position for each line of your list, add the Line index widget feature.